ACE-Genomics/wxspipe/README.md

 libraries = NGS
 ```

-You should respect the name of variables in this file since the scripts depend on them.
+You should respect the name of variables inside this file since the scripts depend on them.
 Then you find the script that suits your needs and try it!
 Notice that every script will need an independent _init_ file since the output directory of one could be the source directory of the next.
 So, in the former example, the *init* file for running the *vcfjoint.pl* script, after *gVCF* files are obtained is something like,

 ```